Research within Agriculture and Environmental Sciences is delivered by a multidisciplinary team working across the following themes:

 Biogeochemistry is concerned with understanding chemical cycling in the environment.
 Our research focus is mainly on potentially hazardous trace elements and radionuclides but also includes broader consideration of carbon and nitrogen dynamics and availability of micronutrients in soils and aquatic systems.

 Our research mainly focuses on the bio-physical and chemical interactions between plants and soils.
 Example projects include attempts to identify the novel plant root traits that underpin yield and assessment of nutrient uptake efficiency in important crops like wheat using novel imaging technology such as micro X-ray Computed Tomography.

 Agricultural and environmental systems analysis

-Research in this area uses modeling and survey approaches to improve our understanding of agri-environmental systems.
-Current research is exploring potential farmer adaptation to climate change at the catchment level, modeling of uncertainty, nutrient budgeting and N-loss mitigation, and approaches to model simplification.
+Research in this area uses modelling and survey approaches to improve our understanding of agri-environmental systems.
+Current research is exploring potential farmer adaptation to climate change at the catchment level, modelling of uncertainty, nutrient budgeting and N-loss mitigation, and approaches to model simplification.

 Applied and behavioural ecology

 Our research spans a wide range of topics in applied ecology, from microbes to insects to eagles.
 This multi-disciplinary research spans genetics, gene regulation, cellular processes, immunity, metabolomics, physiology, behaviour, evolution and ecology.